“After my daughter became sick, it was a complete eye-opener. I have never learnt anything so much as I have learnt since then.”

 With so many things going on, it's natural for a young person to have ups and downs.
 It's important that they learn more about looking after themselves and staying healthy – both in mind and body.
 It's equally important to be able to recognise when a young person in your life is going through something particularly difficult.

 Noticing the signs early on can make all the difference.
-Schools are a great starting point for noticing behaviours, and it can be worth speaking with the school counsellor to ask if they are concerned.
-You can also reach out to other key people who interact with them regularly and check in on how the young person has been behaving.
+Schools are a great starting point for noticing behaviours.
+It can be worth speaking with the school counsellor to ask if they are concerned.
+You can also reach out to other key people who interact with them regularly, and check in on how the young person has been behaving.

 If you're concerned that a young person in your life is experiencing mental health issues, there are things you can do right away.
 The resources below have information and advice.
 If you want to support a young person, but aren’t sure where to start, take a look at our page on support for carers.